-UM by Exception: Medicare and Beyond at Atrium Health
+Utilization Management by Exception using AI: Medicare and Beyond at Atrium Health

 by Heather Bassett, MD, on May 23, 2019 6:00:00 AM

 Late last month I moderated a webinar with a panel of two industry leaders, Tonya Harrison representing Atrium Health and Sherri Ernst representing Covenant Health.
-In a future post, I’ll explore Covenant Health’s approach to payer relations, but today I want to focus on Atrium Health’s adoption of AI-driven UM by Exception for both commercial and government payers.
+In another post, I explore Covenant Health’s approach to payer relations, but today I want to focus on Atrium Health’s adoption of AI-driven UM by Exception for both commercial and government payers.

 What is UM by Exception?